akaliutau/spark-recipes/docs/README.md

 *  Spark comes with its own resource manager called standalone mode, allowing to build a cluster without depending on other software components.
 *  YARN, a resource manager inherited from the Hadoop world, remains a popular choice, especially in hosted cloud environments.
 *  Mesos and Kubernetes are standalone cluster managers, freeing you from the Hadoop dependencies.
-*  Support for Kubernetes in Spark has been added in version 2.3 and is constantly improving.
+*  Support for Kubernetes in Spark has been added in version 2.3 and is constantly improving.
 *  All cluster managers support high availability.
 *  When dealing with files, all Spark’s workers need to have access to the same file or copy of the file.
 *  HDFS is one option for large files.
 Files can be distributed over the cluster by using HDFS, part of Hadoop.